Admiring the view

 Breakfast: Expect a continental breakfast with juice, yogurt, muesli, cheese, ham and fruit.

 Lunch: A picnic taken in the saddle bags.
-These will be varied and include a different salad each day, different cheeses, assorted delicatessent items, can of different fish, fruit, wine and water.
-The guide will always try to find pleasant places for the lunchtime picnic, close to a natural pool, a good spring or with a good view and shade At lunchtime, the horses are unsaddled to let them roll and eat.
+These will be varied and include a different salad each day, different cheeses, assorted delicatessens items, can of different fish, fruit, wine and water.
+The guide will always try to find pleasant places for the lunchtime picnic, close to a natural pool, a good spring or with a good view and shade.
+At lunchtime, the horses are unsaddled to let them roll and eat.
 The lunch stop is usually about 2 hours which leaves time for a short siesta.
-Diners are enjoyed in local village restaurants that serve traditional aragon dishes with a local wine, known as Somomtano.
+Dinners are enjoyed in local village restaurants that serve traditional aragon dishes with a local wine, known as Somomtano.

-Vegetarian or other dietary requirements can be accommodated with advanced notice.
-Please contact Unicorn Trails with requests.
+Vegetarian or other dietary requirements within reason can be accommodated with advance notice.
+Please contact Unicorn Trails with requests before booking.

 Documents - Visa and Consulate Info